 - Can reflect UV rays to protect your building from excessive heat, lowering your energy bills.

-Cleaning is a regular part of a TPO preventative maintenance plan.
+Cleaning is a regular part of a TPO preventive maintenance plan.
 You’ll also need to develop a proactive inspection program and stay on top of repairs to extend the life of your TPO roof.

 5. Ethylene Propylene Diene Terpolymer (EPDM)